As a Death Trope, several if not all Spoilers will be unmarked ahead. Beware.

 Done heavy-handedly in the reboot movie, every character who has sex, or wants to have sex, or fantasizes about having sex, or is a creepy redneck who has sex with mannequins gets killed.
 There are a few others of course.

-Cherry Falls had a serial killer that targeted virgins.
-When the Genre Savvy town teenagers figure this out, they decide to throw an orgy... which the killer, having gone completely Ax Crazy (complete with axe) by the end, crashes and massacres.
+Subverted in Cherry Falls which had a serial killer that targeted virgins.
+When the Genre Savvy town teenagers figure this out, they decide to throw an orgy... which the killer, having gone completely Ax-Crazy (complete with axe) by the end, crashes and massacres.